17 Best Foods That Boost the Immune System

 11. Chicken Soup

-Your favorite sick-day food might actually have immunity-boosting properties thanks to the power of poultry.
-One reason that chicken is a great food that strengthens your immune system is that it’s full of lean protein, which gives your body energy, but the benefits to your immune system are more specific than that.
+Your favorite sick-day food can offer warmth, comfort and nutrients like protein, zinc and vitamin B6 that support immune function.
+One reason that chicken is a great food that strengthens your immune system is that it’s full of lean protein, along with nutrients like zinc and vitamin B6, which support immune function.

 Chicken Soup Recipes